From the Mind

 Delayed gratification is not a moral trait.
 It is the trained skill behind every meaningful outcome.
 The person who wins is the one willing to wait years for what others want in weeks.

-Personal Standards: The Research on What You Accept
+Personal Standards: You Get What You Accept

 Personal standards are the minimum conditions you refuse to drop below.
 Research on goal-setting and grit shows standards, not talent or motivation, are the most reliable predictor of long-term outcomes.
 You get what you accept, not what you want.
 Raise the floor and everything rises with it.